ibrahimabdalmageed/laravel-trina-crud/README.md

 ### Column-Level Permissions

-Control access to specific columns:
+Control access to specific attributes:

 ```php
 // In your AuthServiceProvider